 In particular, it must be objectively apparent that the business and assets of the parent company and those of its subsidiaries, including as to external commercial transactions, cannot be distinguished or clearly separated.
 In addition, there must be a subjective element present, namely an intention to avoid the application of law to the parent company or the intention to abuse the corporate veil by utilising the subsidiaries as a purely credit-proofing measure in dealing with creditors.

 Common Forms of Private Equity Exit

-Until three to four years ago, (while there were no explicit regulations), the KRX did not allow the listing of companies in which the largest shareholder was a private equity fund and, accordingly, the exit strategy of private equity funds was limited to a private sale.
+Until several years ago, (while there were no explicit regulations), the Korea Exchange (KRX) did not allow the listing of companies in which the largest shareholder was a private equity fund and, accordingly, the exit strategy of private equity funds was limited to a private sale.
 However, today, the KRX allows IPOs of such companies and IPO precedents are building, with a growing number of funds targeting an IPO as their key exit strategy.
 This is most applicable to investments to obtain control of the target because for minority investments in a target expected to conduct an IPO in the near future, the exit strategy becomes more complex, with (i) partial sales of shares pre-IPO, (ii) sale during the IPO and (iii) sale of the remaining shares in a post-IPO block deal.